adobeemeapartners/workshop-cja-2023-warsaw/Readme.md

 * Go to Workspaces and click on Create New.
 * Start from a blank project.
-* Please download the CJA project dashboard [here]() and try to recreate the same dashboard (using your own Data View).
+* Please download the CJA project dashboard [here](/dashboard/CJA-Workshop-Warsaw-Project%20(20230201).pdf) and try to re-create the same dashboard (using your own Data View).
 * Experiment with new visualizations and feel free to explore the data in different direction.

 ### 2.3.1 Analyze Data and Publish Segment to RT-CDP